 How to use New-MailboxExportRequest Powershell Command?

-• Click the + button
+• Click the Add (+) button.

-• Enter the name for the group example Import Export
+• Enter the name for the group.

-After you created the folder where you want to export your PST files, you need to share the folder with the user that has the Import/Export role.
-Besides, you also need to add the Exchange Trusted Sub System to the permissions.
-These two users must have full permissions on the folder and on the share (seethe screenshot below).
+Now, you need to create a share where you want to export the PST files and give the right permissions on it.
+After creating the folder where you want to export your PST files, you need to share the folder with the user that has the Import/Export role.
+You also need to add the Exchange Trusted Sub System to the permissions.
+These users must have full permissions on the folder and on the share.

 Exporting the Mailboxes to PST